spilliton/track_that/README.md

 Now that you know where to put your calls to TrackThat, lets look at some basic use cases.

-### Tracking Clicks
+### Click Tracking

-The TrackThat.category() function is used to define a group of events that all share the same [GA Category][gacategories].
+category() is used to define a group of events that all share the same [Category][gacategories].

-It's params are string specifying the category and an array of event definitions (which are also arrays).
+The two params are a string and an array of event definitions (which are also arrays).

 ``` javascript
 TrackThat.category('Home Page', [